-Let's high five the neighbor that came home smiling with her brand new baby after happily getting an epidural, because you know what, she loves her baby.
+Let's high five the neighbor that came home smiling with her brand new baby after happily getting an epidural, even if you opted for a non-medicated birth because you know what, she loves her baby.

-Let's high five the homeschooling mom because that s*** is not easy and you know what, she loves her kids.
+Let's high five the homeschooling mom because that s*** is not easy!
+Maybe you're a mom that thinks public school is like heavens gates and you know what, you both love your kids.

-Let's high five the mom that fed her child sugary non-organic cereal in the morning because you know what, she loves her kids.
+Let's high five the mom that fed her child sugary non-organic cereal in the morning because you know what, despite your beliefs, she also loves her kids.

 Let's high five the mom that has a nanny over to help with the kids because she knows it helps her be a better mom because you know what, she loves her kids.

-Let's high five the couple that takes a week-long vacation 4x a year without their kids because you know what, they love their kids.
+Let's high five the couple that takes a week-long vacation 4x a year without their kids because you know what, they love each other and they love their kids.

 Let's hive five both the career mom and the SAHM because no matter which way you slice it, it's all tough, we're all doing our best, and we all love our kids.

 We are all on the same team, ladies.